 “By the way, who is Zeeke?” having been shown around, it was the one curiosity that was left.

 “The gate seer?”
 Mirat replied confused at the question.

-“Earlier, a girl called it a ‘thing’.
-I’ve not seen it for myself and have been curious about it since” He clarified his question.
+“Earlier a girl called it a ‘thing’.
+I did not see it for myself and have been curious about it since.”
+He clarified his question.